ademcifci/formidable-forms-a11y-plugins/README.md

 ## License
 - Custom plugins: GPL2.0+ (see individual plugin headers).
-- Formidable Forms, Pro, and Dates are © Strategy11 and included here only for local testing.

 ## Support
 These plugins are provided as‑is.
 For issues or suggestions, open an issue on the repo with the plugin name, WP version, Formidable version, and steps to reproduce.